convos-chat/convos/blog/_posts/2019-10-26-convos-one-point-oh.md

 The old sidebar was pretty nice for the simple cases, but it got very hard to understand which conversation you were in when you had multiple connections.
-The new design fixes this by using a more traditional tree-view design, where each conversation is group underneath a connection.
+The new design fixes this by using a more traditional tree-view design, where each conversation is grouped underneath its connection.

 <a href=""><img src="/public/screenshots/2019-10-26-conversation.jpg" alt="Picture of Convos conversation"></a>

 ### Icons and colors for nicks

 Each nick has a custom icon and color.
-The icon and color is calculate from the actual nick, so it will be the same in each conversation and will not change.
+The icon and color is calculated from the actual nick, so it will be the same in each conversation and will not change.

-Future version of Convos will also allow you to customize your own icon.
+A future version of Convos will also allow you to customize your own icon.
 Also if you are recognized as a developer, you will get your own icon which will be visible across all installations of Convos.

 ### Fixes for Safari on iOS

-Running Convos inside Safari on iOS has been very annoying the last year, because of some bugs regarding "fixed positioning" of elements, such as the text field where you write your messages.
-All this have been fixed in 1.00, by using absolute positioning instead.
+Running Convos inside Safari on iOS has been very annoying the last year, because of some bugs related to `fixed` positioning set on elements such as the text field where you write your messages.
+All this have been fixed in 1.00, by using `absolute` positioning instead.

 ### Simpler registration process for new users

-Earlier on, you had to create a connection during the registration process.
+Before you had to create a connection during the registration process.
 This could be very confusing for new users, that are not familiar with how IRC works, but rather just wanted to chat.
 In 1.00, a new user will automatically get the [default connection](/doc/config.html#convos_default_connection)